 Example #2 – Creating barcode using the “Barcode” Font

-Let’s see how can we create barcode by using “Barcode” font by taking few values to convert into a barcode.
+Let’s see how can we generate a barcode by using the “Barcode” font by taking few values to convert into a barcode.

 Assume that we have got the items list for the shop.
 These items have some code and we need to convert the code into barcode but here we got the code which includes both numeric and alphabetical as below:

 Make sure that the codes are formatted in TEXT format.
 And we should download the font i.e. “Barcode” from the dafont website and install the same as below: